smnorris/roadintegrator/README.md

 ## NOTE

-The authoritative source for built roads in British Columbia is the [Digital Road Atlas](http://geobc.gov.bc.ca/base-mapping/atlas/dra).
+The authoritative source for built roads in British Columbia is the [Digital Road Atlas](https://catalogue.data.gov.bc.ca/dataset/digital-road-atlas-dra-master-partially-attributed-roads).
 The road integration process used in these scripts is an approximation and output created is specifically for cumulative effects analysis.
 It is intended for strategic level analysis and should not be considered as positionally accurate or used for navigation.

 The output dataset contains line work from many sources, some representing built roads and some representing road tenures.
 Potential issues include:

 - duplicates of the same road defined in different sources that are not within the integration distance (7m) (see [Limitations](#Limitations) below)
 - roads that have not been built
 - roads that are overgrown or otherwise impassible
-- existing roads that are not mapped in any the noted sources will not be included (ie, some roads may be missed)
+- existing roads that are not mapped in any of the noted sources will not be included (ie, some roads may be missed)

 ## Methodology